YonKuma/packages/README.md

 # drastic

-351ELEC installs scripts for Drastic
+Simple Drastic install and uninstall script for 351ELEC